Minnesota COVID-19 hospital deaths declining

 At least some of the progress in hospital outcomes is due to an increase in the proportion of patients who are younger, Siwek said.
 Group gatherings have increased the spread of the virus among young adults and teenagers amid efforts to reduce infections among the elderly residents of long-term care facilities who are at greater risk of complications from infection.

-Among the 4,356 COVID-19 hospitalizations in the state’s latest COVIDNET report, death rates varied dramatically by age.
-Only 2% of the 1,292 patients aged 18 to 49 died in hospital care, compared to 27% of the 706 patients 75 years and older.
+Among the 4,356 COVID-19 hospitalizations in the state’s latest COVID-Net report, death rates varied dramatically by age.
+Only 2% of the 1,292 patients aged 18 to 49 died in hospital care, compared with 27% of the 706 patients 75 years and older.

 Heart disease was a pre-existing condition in 30% of the hospitalized patients while 27% had diabetes and 35% had obesity.